lucaskapobassis/discord_bot/README.md

-# discord_bot
+## discord_bot

-Discord Bot built for Digging Games
+Designed and built for the Digging Games Discord using Discord.py.

+The bot currently manages and provides useful commands for over 10k members